Afraid They Will Steal Your Bra Too? As She Limits Showing Off Of Jewelry On Social Media, A Braless Kim Kardashian Puts Her Other Assets On Display!

 Melted into the darkness

-Despite the suspects having been captured, it will not be possible to recover most of the jewelry that was stolen from Kim because all of it was sold off after being melted down except the 20 karat engagement ring worth around $4 million.
+Despite the suspects having been captured, it will not be possible to recover most of the jewelry that was stolen from Kim because all of it was sold off after being melted down, except the 20-karat engagement ring worth around $4 million.
 The thieves are said to have held off selling the diamond ring because it would be easy to trace as it is highly distinguishable.

-Consequently,as a result of the Paris jewelry heist, Kim has reduced the extent to which she shows off her jewelry and other precious items on social media.
+Consequently, as a result of the Paris jewelry heist, Kim has reduced the extent to which she shows off her jewelry and other precious items on social media.
 But if the reason Kim wasn’t wearing a bra in Costa Rica had anything to do with having as few precious items on her as possible, her fans needn’t worry too much as the Kardashians have already left the South American country!

 Hero’s welcome